KinkiniGit/pet_hub/README.md

 Follow these steps to run the project on your local environment (XAMPP / WAMP / MAMP):

+## 🗄️ Database Setup Instructions
+Follow these simple steps to set up the MySQL database using phpMyAdmin:

+1.Create Database

+- Open phpMyAdmin in your browser.

+- Click New from the left sidebar menu.

+- Enter your database name (e.g., pet_care_db).

+- Click Create.

+2.Import Schema File

+- Select your newly created database from the left menu.

+- Click on the Import tab located at the top navigation bar.

+- Click Choose File and select your .sql schema file from your local machine.

+- Scroll down and click Import (or Go) at the bottom right.

 ### 1. Clone the Repository
 ```bash

 git clone [https://github.com/KinkiniGit/pet_hub.git](https://github.com/KinkiniGit/pet_hub.git)